arashnm80/arashnm80.github.io/handbook.md

 #### Sleep
 I heard about positive effects of good enough sleep on life, happiness and productivity from everybody I trust and now it's time to go for it.
 ### Action
+### right and wrong
+If you know it's right just fucking do it.
+If you know it's wrong just fucking don't do it.
 #### Thinking, Writing and Living System
+Think through doing, write through doing, live through doing.
 #### Porn vs. Sex
  There are 2 Kinds of people:
+- Sheeps who are controlled in a herd and the dog who controls them.
 - Those who watch movies and those who make movies.
 - Those who make movies based on great people's biography and the great people who have lived those lives.
 - Those who read books and those who are writers of those books.
 - Those who watch soccer on TV and those who play soccer.
-- Sheeps who are controlled in a herd and the dog who controls them.
 ### Money
 #### my normal life
 I should find ways to gain money or other precious assets just by living my normal life.